growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 <center><b>or: It's APIs All the Way Down</b></center>
 „Ἐν ἀρχῇ ἦν ὁ λόγος.“

 Architecture isn't something that just happens.
 Architecture can't be an afterthought Architecture isn't just the packaging of functionality.
 Architecture is an emergent property of a well designed system.
-You can make many decisions during the design process that influence the flavor
+You can make many decisions during the design process that influence it's flavor

 Is Software Architecture an emergent property?